Ouassim31/privacy-aware-document-processing/Backend/README.md

 # API Endpoints

-In order to test the endpoints make sure the database is running.
+- In order to test the endpoints make sure the database is running

-On local host access via: http://localhost:3000
+- On local host access via: http://localhost:3000
+- **landlord-id** and **applicant-id** are required to be an email address

 | Endpoint    | Method      | Input (Request Body) | Output (Status Code)  | Output (Response Body)  | Description     |
 | :---        |    :---   |    :---   |    :---   |     :---   |          :--- |